 Properties beyond the so-called gateway U.S. cities are benefiting from “robust” demand and helping to fuel deals, according to Real Capital Analytics Inc. Secondary and tertiary markets -- which exclude New York, San Francisco, Los Angeles, Washington, Chicago and Boston -- made up 31 percent of office transactions this year through the third quarter, compared with a 23 percent share in all of 2011, preliminary data from the research firm show.

 “You’re starting to see a healthy rise in volume as sellers try to take advantage of the recovery,” Greg MacKinnon, economist and research director at the Pension Real Estate Association, a trade group for institutional property investors, said in a phone interview.
 “It’s spreading to the smaller markets because yields are pretty thin in the gateway cities.”

 The Federal Reserve’s policy of keeping its benchmark interest rate near zero has investors seeking higher-yielding assets.
-Returns in secondary cities are higher than those in large markets and Treasury yields, and occupancy gains, increased financing options, and a dearth of new supply are bolstering demand, according to data compiled by broker CBRE Group Inc. (CBG) and research firm Green Street Advisors Inc.
+Returns in secondary cities are higher than those in large markets and Treasury yields, and occupancy gains, increased financing options, and a dearth of new supply are bolstering demand, according to data compiled by broker CBRE Group Inc. (CBG:US) and research firm Green Street Advisors Inc.